diegoripley/www.diegoripley.ca/content/blog/2025/what-i-learned-from-processing-all-statcan-tables.md

 See the previous two examples.
 When using [getAllCubesListLite](https://www.statcan.gc.ca/en/developers/wds/user-guide#a11-5), the `productId` is an integer.
 However when you get the table metadata via [getCubeMetadata](https://www.statcan.gc.ca/en/developers/wds/user-guide#a11-1), the `productId` is a string.
 This is a minor issue.

 ### 3.4 Invalid DGUIDs
 There are 6037 distinct invalid DGUIDs (see interactive list below).
-These records were found by running this regular expression that was built from the definitions outlined in [1](https://www150.statcan.gc.ca/n1/pub/92f0138m/92f0138m2019001-eng.htm ) and [2](https://www12.statcan.gc.ca/census-recensement/2021/ref/dict/az/definition-eng.cfm?ID=geo055).
+These records were found by finding any records that did not match the regular expression listed below.
+The regular expression was built from the definitions outlined in [1](https://www150.statcan.gc.ca/n1/pub/92f0138m/92f0138m2019001-eng.htm ) and [2](https://www12.statcan.gc.ca/census-recensement/2021/ref/dict/az/definition-eng.cfm?ID=geo055).

 ```
 # Regular expression made from: